pymor/pymor/docs/source/getting_started.rst

 Learning more
 -------------

-As a next step, you should read our technical overview which discusses the most important concepts and design decisions behind pyMOR.
+As a next step, you should read our :ref:`technical_overview` which discusses the most important concepts and design decisions behind pyMOR.
 After that you should be fit to delve into the reference documentation.
 Should you have any problems, questions or feature requests, do not hestitate to contact